Many or all companies we feature compensate us. Compensation and editorial

 How it works

-There are different ways to get student loan relief from the military.
-Your options might include:
+Your options to get student loan relief from the military might include:

 • Qualifying for public service loan forgiveness